UBrau/SPARpipe/README.md

      that file names are compatible with downstream steps as sample numbers and batch IDs are taken from file names.
 3. Map demultiplexed FASTQ files to junction libraries using `2_align.pl`.
-4. Extract read counts and metrics from BAM files using `3_count.pl`.
+4. Extract read counts and metrics from BAM, and generate files with raw PSI, RPM, read counts, and pseudo-inclusion/exclusion reads using `3_count.pl`.
 In case the project is distributed over several 'batches', each one is run separately.
 5. Combine batches and check samples against a template, as well as check events.